 Line the bottom of your box with cushioning material like bubble wrap.
 You may also use clothing material like a towel.
 Use at least two layers of it to make sure there is enough cushioning.
 Each piece of your dinnerware should be wrapped with packing paper.
 Put the larger and heavier items first at the bottom of the box.
 Stack the dinnerware one at a time and add a layer of bubble wrap after 3 stacks of dinnerware.

 Sort out your cutleries according to type and wrap each type with a rubber band or any piece of string that should secure the bundle.
 Wrapping them according to type will make things convenient and easier for you when unpacking.
 After wrapping, place it into the box.

-By now, you should have separated the perishable food items and consumes or donated it, and expired items are thrown away.
+By now, you should have separated the perishable food items and consumed or donated them, and expired items are thrown away.
 The remaining food items should be packed well to avoid any spills.

 Make sure each appliance is dry and clean before packing it.
 Any removable parts should be removed, especially the fragile parts.
 Wrap the fragile parts with bubble wrap, packing paper, or even clothing materials like old towels or shirts.

 As they say, the kitchen is the heart of a home.
 It is where the members of the household get nourishment.
 So when moving, your valuable kitchen items should be well-packed and protected so they will arrive at your new home in good condition.
 Using these tips will be of great help to you.
 Hiring an expert to help you with the move is great too.
 If you are considering this, finding trusted home movers all over Singapore is easier and faster with the use of Wise Move.
 This platform helps you connect to Singapore’s trusted moving companies by just creating one request.